 The Kids in the Garden program (KIG), funded by Burroughs-Wellcome, is a STEM program for rising 7th – 12th grade students from Bladen, Cumberland, Richmond and Robeson Counties, as well as the surrounding area, to investigate the mystery of colony collapse in honey bees at the UNC Pembroke campus garden and the importance of pollen and pollinators in the environment.

-Are you in middle school or high school?
-Are you interested in learning about science, engineering, and technology through doing tons of great science experiments and activities?
+Are you interested in learning about science, engineering, and technology by doing tons of great science experiments and activities?
 Do you want to explore careers in science, technology, and engineering?
-Do you love flowers, to go outside and look at things, to learn about bees and beekeeping, and to go on field trips?
-Then our program is for you!
+Do you love flowers, insects, to go outside and explore, to learn about bees and beekeeping, and to go on field trips?
+Do you like to make crafts from natural objects?
+If so, then, our program is for you!

-The Kids in the Garden programs are possible because of generous support from the Burroughs-Wellcome fund (middle and high school program) and Duke Energy Foundation (elementary program), with additional support from Robeson County Farm Bureau and UNC Pembroke.
+The Kids in the Garden programs are possible because of generous support from the Burroughs-Wellcome fund and UNC Pembroke.